Deck Construction Permits in

 Frequently Asked Questions

-Yes, Oklahoma generally allows property owners to act as their own general contractor under an "Owner-Builder" exemption.
-However, if you choose this route, you assume full legal and financial liability for any injuries on site and must ensure all work strictly complies with the Oklahoma Uniform Building Code.
+Yes.
+Oklahoma generally allows property owners to act as their own general contractor under an Owner-Builder exemption.
+If you take this route, you assume full legal and financial liability and must ensure all work complies with the Oklahoma Uniform Building Code.

 How long does the permit stay valid?